monicazhu/final_project/README.md

 ## Generate the final report

-Type `make report/project_dataset_report.html` in your Terminal to generate the final report.
+Type `make final_report` in your Terminal to generate the final report.

 ------------------------------------------------------------------------